-- A. Notice of Complaint.
-Service of notice that a complaint has been received shall be made by regular mail and email to the prosecuting attorney's address of record on file with the State Bar of Georgia, or at such other address provided in writing to the Director. - B. Formal Charges.
+A. Notice of Complaint.

+Service of notice that a complaint has been received shall be made by regular mail and email to the prosecuting attorney's address of record on file with

+854 the State Bar of Georgia, or at such other address provided in writing to the

+855 Director.

+B.Formal Charges.

 Service of formal charges in any disciplinary or incapacity proceeding shall be made by personal service upon the prosecuting attorney or prosecuting attorney's counsel by any person authorized by the Director, by registered or certified mail, or by statutory overnight delivery.
-Delivery of all other papers or notices shall be made in accordance with the Civil Practice Act.
+Delivery of all other papers or notices shall be made in accordance with the Civil Practice Act and Rule 4-203.1 of the State Bar of Georgia.

 Rule 3.10.
-Oaths; Subpoena Power
+Oaths